App-vNext/Polly/docs/chaos/latency.md

         Delay = TimeSpan.FromSeconds(3),
     })
     .AddTimeout(TimeSpan.FromSeconds(5))
-    .AddChaosLatency(new LatencyStrategyOptions // Chaos strategies are usually placed as the last ones in the pipeline {
+    .AddChaosLatency(new ChaosLatencyStrategyOptions // Chaos strategies are usually placed as the last ones in the pipeline {
         Latency = TimeSpan.FromSeconds(10),
         Enabled = true,